maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

 HildonFindToolbar is a toolbar that contains a search entry and a dropdown list with previously searched strings.
-The list is represented using a `GtkListStore <GtkListStore>`_ and can be accesed using a property 'list'.
+The list is represented using a :class:`GtkListStore` and can be accesed using a property 'list'.
 Entries are added automatically to the list when the search button is pressed.